 Bubnov, Aleksandr Pavlovich

-Born March 4, 1908, Tiflis, Russian Empire (Tiblisi, Georgia); died June 30, 1964, Moscow, USSR
+Born March 4, 1908, Tiflis (Tiblisi, Georgia), Russian Empire; died June 30, 1964, Moscow, USSR

-After graduating, Bubnov moved to Novokuznetsk and worked for two years as a junior architect before returning to Moscow and the graphic arts in 1932.
-His early paintings focused exclusively on sociopolitical and historical themes -- he later admitted that he had little talent for or interest in depicting nature, though landscapes would eventually find their way into his body of work.
-His first two pieces were showcased at the 1933 exhibition celebrating the 15th anniversary of the Red Army and in the 1934 Exhibition of Young Artists in Moscow.
-He also took part in a panel called "Notable People of the USSR" at the 1939 World's Fair in New York.
+After graduating, Bubnov moved to Novokuznetsk and worked for two years as a junior architect before returning to the graphic arts in Moscow in 1932.
+His early paintings focused on sociopolitical and historical themes -- he later admitted that he had little talent for or interest in depicting nature, though landscapes would eventually find their way into the body of his work.
+His first pieces were showcased at the 1933 exhibition celebrating the 15th anniversary of the Red Army and in the 1934 Exhibition of Young Artists in Moscow.
+He also contributed to the wall panel titled "Notable People of the USSR" in the Soviet Pavilion at the 1939 World's Fair in New York.

 Sources & Citations

 Milner, J. (1993).
 A dictionary of Russian and Soviet artists 1420-1970.
 Woodbridge: Antique Collectors' Club. (p.
 96)

 Vol'tsenburg, O.E., et al. (1970).
 Biobibligraphicheskii slovar' khudozhniki narodov SSSR (Vol. 1).
 Moscow: Iskusstvo. (pp. 95-96)